What is an Email Chain and When Should You Use It?

 Email Chains in Email Marketing — How Do They Work

-Email threads exist for a reason — they help continue the conversation in a single email instead of opening new emails for each discussion.
+A string of emails exists for a reason — they help continue the conversation in a single email instead of opening new emails for each discussion.
 Similarly, every email campaign you send can be a reply to your previous campaign.

 These email sequences are used to: